What You Need to Know About Prenuptial Agreements in Mississippi

 You must swap financial data.
 Exchanging your social security earnings statements and a couple years worth of tax returns and an asset/liability statement similar to what you would give to your banker for a loan is imperative.
 If either you or your fiancé has been divorced, you should exchange your Divorce Judgment as well.
 You simply must complete due diligence and be fully informed to enter into a contract- especially a marriage contract.
 Heck, most premarital counselors will tell you everyone needs to be informed about finances prior to the wedding.
 It is just smart.
 It is not uncommon for us to hear something like the following in an initial consultation about a divorce…“Well, when we got back from the honeymoon he told me he has $68,000 of credit card debt and he pays his ex-wife $5,000 per month in permanent alimony….”

-At Robertson + Easterling, our prenup is a pretty simple document carrying a powerful punch upon a divorce or death.
+At Robertson + Easterling, our prenup is a pretty simple document carrying substantial weight upon a divorce or death.
 Our approach is simple- put the power of creating marital property in the hands of the couple.
 If it is in the wife’s name, it is hers.
 If it is in the husband’s name, it is his.
 If it is in joint names….You got it, it is marital property subject to being divided.
 Easy peasy.
 Forget about the complicated aspects of commingling non-marital property, tracing and the family use doctrine.
 Look at how the account is styled or to whom title is vested and you have your division upon a divorce.
 Now this is complicated by the fact in Mississippi, you must have a reason or an agreement to get a divorce, but you can read about that in other places on this site.

 In summary, a prenup does not have to be a big deal if you follow the correct steps.
 When you put the power of creating marital property in the hands of the couple and not some stranger wearing a black robe, you win.
 Hopefully if you enter into a prenup, it will be put in your safe and will never rear its ugly head again, but if it does, you want to get the benefit of your pre-marital intentions.